Physics-50/Module-1/docs/week1.md

 Collaboration:
 We expect every student to perform the data analysis, miniquestions, checkpoints, and deliverables for themselves, but you are welcome to discuss your results and analysis with your lab partner and classmates.

 To make sure we all start on the same page please answer the following mini-questions (mini-questions will appear throughout this manual and are required to be completed before you arrive in lab each week.
-Please see the syllabus for more information regarding mini-questions).
+Please see the syllabus for more information regarding mini-questions) - mini-questions are intersperesed throughout the lab manual and need to be completed before the start of lab.

 --------------------